krishnanraman/behaviorcloningclassifier/README.md

 https://medium.com/@KunfengChen/training-and-validation-loss-mystery-in-behavioral-cloning-for-cnn-from-udacity-sdc-project-3-dfe3eda596ba

-indicate this is a regression problem, to be solved using a powerful DNN regression setup, such as NVIDIA, comma.ai, VGG etc.
-So the goal is to learn a function f(image) => steering_angle, and since steering_angle is a continuous variate [0-360 degrees], regression seems natural.
+So the goal is to learn a function f(image) => steering_angle, and since steering_angle is a continuous variate [0-360 degrees], regression seems natural, to be solved using a powerful DNN regression setup, such as NVIDIA, comma.ai, VGG etc.

 However, I am convinced that Behavior Cloning can be solved using a very simple (mnist) classifier with very few classes!
 Driving around a circular track successfully involves mostly driving straight (steering angle = 0), occasionally making small adjustments at the turns ( steering angle == nonzero ).
 The non-zero steering angles are finite.
 The set of non-zero steering angles a human uses in practice is quite small, such as +5, -5, +15, -15, +25, -25.